jrjojr/byul_demo_env/README.md

 ## 💬 Developer Note

-This project is an experiment to create a world where NPCs live with purpose, memory, and routine.
+This project is an experiment to create a world where Motiles live with purpose, memory, and routine.
 What started as a simple pathfinding simulator will grow into a living village simulation.